orestisfoufris/web-crawler/README.md

 II.
 Design
 ----------

-Internally the crawler will do a Breath-First-Search traversal with the starting url as the root of the tree.
+Internally the crawler will do a Breadth-First-Search traversal with the starting url as the root of the tree.
 To achieve better performance we have parallelized the IO work we need to do for every level of the tree.
 He have achieved that by using a sentinel to mark each level.